koziniec/ICT291-Unit-Guide/unitguide.md

 A consistent theme throughout the unit is "scalability".
 From design methodology to specific technologies, the unit leverages a student's ability to design a small functional network to enable the development of an enterprise network that is manageable, reliable and secure.

 **Prerequisites**

-ICT169 Foundations of Data Communication.<br>
+ICT169 Foundations of Data Communication.

 If you have an exemption from ICT169 based on prior studies (EG TAFE) it is essential that you:
 •	Are familiar with the OSI model for data communications.
 •	Are familiar with the operation of the Internet Protocol (IP) and Ethernet technologies.